 Core objective #7: Artistic composition, interpretation and expression

-Brief description of learning objective: Students will apply techniques of critical analysis to study, interpret, and/or create works of art, dance, music, and theater in the context of culture, society and individual identity.
+Brief description of learning objective: Students will apply techniques of critical analysis to the study and interpretation of the arts (which includes such disciplines as dance, music, theater, visual art, and creative writing) in the context of culture, society, and individual identity.

 Standards or requirements for verification

-This objective is satisfied by 3 credits of Core Fine Arts courses approved by the Core Board.
-Where appropriate, majors are encouraged to develop this objective within their courses, and if possible to integrate this objective into the Core Capstone course.
+This objective is satisfied by 3 credits in courses approved by the Core Board.
+Where possible, arts majors are encouraged to develop this objective outside of their area of study.

-The CO7 objective is meant to develop an understanding of human creative practice and provide the student with an informed appreciation of the world's visual and performing arts artistic heritage, both historical and contemporary.
-CO7 equips students to recognize the crucial role the arts play in shaping our experiences in and understanding of the world.
-The array of course offerings in CO7 enables the student to investigate either academic or practical studio approaches to the various forms and meanings of artistic expression.
-The course syllabus will be explicit about how students in the course will obtain, apply, and demonstrate knowledge about visual and performing arts in the context of culture, society, and individual identity.
+The purpose of Core Objective 7 is to provide the student with an informed appreciation of the visual, performing, and/or creative literary arts in both historical and contemporary contexts.
+CO7 equips students to recognize and value the crucial role the arts play in shaping our experiences and informing our understanding of the world.
+The array of course offerings in CO7 enables the student to investigate either academic or practical studio approaches to the various forms and meanings of artistic composition, interpretation, and expression.
+The course syllabus will explicitly state how students in the course will obtain, apply, and demonstrate knowledge of visual, performing, and/or creative literary arts in the context of culture, society, and individual identity.

-All courses satisfying the Core Fine Arts requirement must include substantial attention devoted to critical interpretation to satisfy the criteria for CO7.
-While it is invaluable that students gain an understanding of fundamental visual and performing arts practices, it is crucial that a student's fine arts education include attention to analysis and evaluation based on knowledge of relevant historical, cultural, aesthetic, and/or theoretical visual and performing arts traditions.
-Students may satisfy the requirement either by articulating critical interpretation (based on artworks, performance, or theory and criticism of others) or by producing an interpretation that demonstrates critical application of technique (i.e., in the form of a student's own artwork, performance, or creative expression that demonstrably takes into account a historical, cultural, aesthetic or theoretical tradition).
+All courses satisfying CO7 must strike a balance between the exploration of artistic expression/practice and the articulation of critical interpretation.
+In this way, critical survey courses that satisfy CO7 must exist in close relationship to the practices they study.
+This balance must be borne out through course SLOs and evaluation methodologies.
+While it is invaluable that students gain an understanding of artistic composition and expression, a student's arts education must also include attention to analysis and evaluation based on knowledge of relevant historical, cultural, aesthetic, and/or theoretical traditions.
+Students may satisfy the requirement either by articulating critical interpretation (based on artworks, performance, or theory and criticism of others) or by producing an interpretation that demonstrates critical application of technique (i.e., in the form of a student's own artwork, performance, or creative expression that demonstrably takes into account a historical, cultural, aesthetic, or theoretical tradition).

-Courses should include lecture, a writing component, and/or creative activity that results in a display of the student's artistic expression, whether through performance or exhibition.
-Courses satisfying CO7 should also develop CO1 and/or CO3.
+Lecture courses include a writing component; practice courses must also include creative activity that result in a display of the student's artistic expression, whether through performance, exhibition, or submission of creative work for publication.
+Courses satisfying CO7 will also develop CO1 and/or CO3.

-Courses satisfying this Core Objective will meet the expectations for the Core Fine Arts requirement and should:
+Courses satisfying this Core Objective will meet the expectations detailed above and should:

 - Include the Core Objective, together with its brief description, on the course syllabus in its original form.

-- Include one or more student learning outcomes addressing this Core Objective on the course syllabus, along with other student learning outcomes appropriate to the course.
+- Include in the course syllabus one-third of the student learning outcomes that address CO7 objectives, along with other student learning outcomes appropriate to the course.

 - Identify in the course syllabus the teaching techniques and student experiences that will help students acquire the competencies described in the Core Objective.